idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 -----------------

-Compound commands are interesting because several of them operate on :ref:`list` which are built from :ref:`pipeline` which are built from :ref:`shell command` which are built from, er, compound commands.
+Compound commands are interesting because several of them operate on :ref:`shell-list` which are built from :ref:`shell-pipeline` which are built from :ref:`shell command` which are built from, er, compound commands.
 I'm pretty sure I've done an ``if case ...`` combo but the therapy is helping a lot.

 Let's take a look at them.